deephdc/neural_transfer/README.md

         └── training_dataset        <- Folder containing the images used for training.
 ```

-Once you have the style and the training images allocated click on 'Try it out', write the name of the image that contains the style and modify the parameters if necessary and click 'Execute'.
-Once the training is finished you can go to the Predict section, write the name of the model and stylize an image with your new style.
+Once you have the style and the training images allocated click on 'Try it out'.
+The name of the model must have the same name as the style image.
+For example, if your style image is named: "starry_night.jpg", the parameter `model_name` must be "starry_night.jpg" too.
+Then, modify the parameters if necessary and click 'Execute'.
+Once the training is finished you can go to the Predict section, write the name of the model without the type extension (e.g. .jpg) and stylize an image with your new style.

 ## Acknowledgements